 Britain’s BBC Quotes Rachel on Aging at Home

 “No retirement home for me, thanks!” features Rachel and other experts giving insight and practical advice about aging at home.
 This practical trend has allies on both sides of the Pond.

 Former NASA Scientist Likes Staying Power

 Medical researcher Dr. Joan Vernikos was Director of Life Sciences for NASA and, as an author and speaker on healthy aging, is passionately committed to the health value of simple everyday movement — defying gravity, you might say.
-The author of “Sitting Kills, Moving Heals” describes Staying Power as an “invaluable, well-researched, well-organized, well-written resource for both people getting older and those concerned about their care, health and safety.
+The author of “Sitting Kills, Moving Heals” described Staying Power as an “invaluable, well-researched, well-organized, well-written resource for both people getting older and those concerned about their care, health and safety.
 I applaud its focus on movement as a key to independent aging.”

 Houston Neurologist Praises New Handbook

 Neurologists spend a lot of time trying to help stroke patients get re-settled at home.
-Nancy Robinson, M.D., of Houston, Texas says, “Staying Power is a very helpful, thorough guide to aging at home.
+Nancy Robinson, M.D., of Houston, Texas said, “Staying Power is a very helpful, thorough guide to aging at home.
 It’s particularly good for patients coming home from the hospital or rehab feeling overwhelmed and lost.
 This easy-to-follow handbook can support their readjustment.”